-The General Surgery Residency program remains one of the best in the country.
-Our residents excel in operative experience with complex surgical oncology from our very high volume of patients with hepatobiliary, pancreatic, colorectal, and other gastrointestinal tumors, as well as breast, sarcoma, melanoma, and neuroendocrine malignancies.
-Our faculty are dedicated to teaching residents in the operating room, at the bedside, and in multidisciplinary clinics and conferences.
+The General Surgery Residency Program remains one of the best in the country and provides operative experience with complex surgical oncology from patients with hepatobiliary, pancreatic, colorectal, and other gastrointestinal tumors, as well as breast, sarcoma, melanoma, and neuroendocrine malignancies.

 Current research efforts include tissue and biomarker studies, development of new diagnostic devices and surgical techniques, and clinical trials for pharmaceutics and cancer immunotherapies.

 The pancreatic clinical research program has led two NIH-funded investigator-initiated multicenter randomized clinical trials that impacted the use of drains during pancreatectomy, and the consequent development of a multicenter pancreatic surgery outcomes consortium.

 The division leads an active, externally funded Surgical Translational Oncology Laboratory supported by a VA Merit Award with a focus on mechanisms of chemotherapy and radiation resistance in pancreatic and colorectal cancer.